vnonCodes/sleekflow-whatsapp-workflow/testing-checklist.md

 - Update documentation with test results and observations.
 - Communicate findings and prepare for full deployment.

+## UC3 Testing and Integration
+- Verify Make.com integration with Shopify webhooks.
+- Test phone validation and SleekFlow API message sending.
+- Confirm correct handling of edge cases such as invalid data and API errors.
+- Ensure interoperability with UC1 and UC2 frameworks where applicable.

 ---

 Document created on 2025-07-19.